IBM/CAST/docs/source/cast-big-data/cast-search.rst

 After installing the plugin the following steps must be taken to begin using the plugin.

-1. Select the management tab from the sidebar:
+1. Select the `Management` tab from the sidebar:

 .. image:: https://user-images.githubusercontent.com/1195452/49386058-bc7fb180-f6ec-11e8-98c2-0621c1212c47.png
     :alt: Step One